Kochłowice, Ruda Śląska: History

-After World War I in the Upper Silesia plebiscite 3,364 out of 4,427 voters in Kochłowice voted in favour of rejoining Poland which just regained independence, against 968 opting for staying in Germany.
+After World War I in the Upper Silesia plebiscite 3,364 out of 4,427 voters in Kochłowice voted in favour of rejoining Poland which had just regained independence, against 968 opting for staying in Germany.
 Afterwards it became a part of Silesian Voivodeship, Second Polish Republic.
 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied and annexed by Nazi Germany.
 The Germans established and operated a Polenlager forced labour camp for Poles in Kochłowice (see Nazi crimes against the Polish nation).
 After the war, the village was restored to Poland.

 Kochłowice was merged into Nowy Bytom in 1951, and as part of Nowy Bytom was amalgamated with Ruda to form Ruda Śląska on December 31, 1958.